Dosage Form: injection, powder, for solution

 The presence of hepatic dysfunction had no effect on the pharmacokinetics of Ceftazidime in individuals administered 2 g intravenously every 8 hours for 5 days.
 Therefore, a dosage adjustment from the normal recommended dosage is not required for patients with hepatic dysfunction, provided renal function is not impaired.

-Approximately 80% to 90% of an IM or IV dose of Ceftazidime is excreted unchanged by the kidneys over a 24-hour period.
+Approximately 80% to 90% of an IV dose of Ceftazidime is excreted unchanged by the kidneys over a 24-hour period.
 After the IV administration of single 500 mg or 1 g doses, approximately 50% of the dose appeared in the urine in the first 2 hours.
 An additional 20% was excreted between 2 and 4 hours after dosing, and approximately another 12% of the dose appeared in the urine between 4 and 8 hours later.
 The elimination of Ceftazidime by the kidneys resulted in high therapeutic concentrations in the urine.

 The mean renal clearance of Ceftazidime was approximately 100 mL/min.
 The calculated plasma clearance of approximately 115 mL/min indicated nearly complete elimination of Ceftazidime by the renal route.
 Administration of probenecid before dosing had no effect on the elimination kinetics of Ceftazidime.
 This suggested that Ceftazidime is eliminated by glomerular filtration and is not actively secreted by renal tubular mechanisms.